How to Get Rid of Teenage Spots and Acne in 3 Simple Steps

-Please note that Benzac is just one brand of benzyl peroxide cream.
+Please note that Benzac is just one brand of benzoyl peroxide cream.
 There are many others, if Benzac is not available in your country.
-However, I have been told by readers that it's difficult to find 10% benzyl peroxide cream in the UK, so you may need to buy it online or from an overseas retailer.
+However, I have been told by readers that it's difficult to find 10% benzoyl peroxide cream in the UK, so you may need to buy it online or from an overseas retailer.

 Be careful!
-Benzyl peroxide cream bleaches fabric!
+Benzoyl peroxide cream bleaches fabric!
 My daughter has destroyed two bath towels and several pillowcases by bleaching them.
 Make sure not to get the cream onto clothes or other fabrics.